techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 To configure Auto attendants and Call queues, you need the following resources:

 - A [Resource Account](manage-resource-accounts.md) for each Auto attendant or Call queue that directly answers calls.
-Nested auto attendants or call queues which receive calls from an auto attendant or call queue that has already answered the call don't require a resource account.
+Nested auto attendants or call queues that receive calls from an auto attendant or call queue that has already answered the call don't require a resource account.
 - A free [Microsoft Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md) for each resource account.
 - External phone calls:
   - At least one [Microsoft service number](getting-service-phone-numbers.md), [Operator Connect number](operator-connect-plan.md), [Direct Routing number](direct-routing-plan.md), or a hybrid number for each resource account that you want to be directly dialable from external phone numbers.